bglindner/CEE6720_BIO6720/lab01.md

 Filter and visualize the results of both BLAST runs.
 1. Import both tabular outputs as dataframes into the workspace of your choice (e.g., `R`, `jupyter`, Excel, etc.).
 NEVER copy and paste data from the command line to elsewhere!
 See the command `scp`, which when called from your local workspace offers a quick solution: `scp username@login-ice.pace.gatech.edu:remote_path/to/file.txt local_path/to/file.txt`.
 See also dedicated apps like, Globus, MobaXterm, VS Code, etc.
 2. Ensure that each query **gene** aligns at most to one section of the subject **genome**.
 In instances of multiple alignments, select the best scoring alignment and remove any secondary alignments.
 You may script this or do it manually, as you prefer.
-3. Prepare histograms for each output and compute their mean as ANI.
+3. Prepare histograms for each output and compute their mean.
+This is ANI.
 4. Be sure to include these histograms in your final report.

 ## **Step 5:**